 The steps to take when you become a disqualified person are as follows:

 When you become a disqualified person, you need to remove yourself as a Trustee immediately and you will have six months to restructure the Fund.
+Once the Trustees in the Fund is disqualified, they will not be able to appoint a Power of Attorney (POA) to continue managing the Fund as the Fund no longer meets the definition of an SMSF.

 1. Removing yourself as a Trustee immediately